laravel/docs/collections.md

 <a name="method-diffassocusing"></a>
 #### `diffAssocUsing()` {.collection-method}

-Unlike `diffAssoc`, `diffAssocUsing` takes a user supplied callback function for the indices comparison:
+Unlike `diffAssoc`, `diffAssocUsing` accepts a user supplied callback function for the indices comparison:

     $collection = collect([
         'color' => 'orange',